It’s an Interesting and Diverse hobby and quite addictive, I must warn you!

 This service is no longer free wef 1 June 2023- see below

-Registration Fee is R150 once-off
+Registration Fee is R180 once-off and valid for 3 years

 To operate legally You need to pass the Radio (R) Amateur’s(A) Examination (E) or the RAE.